 5. Get Social

-If you are not using Facebook, Yelp, And many of the other great social media outlets you are missing out on great deal of customer!
-About 30% of facebook users only use a mobile device to access it.
+If you are not using Facebook, Yelp, And many of the other great social media outlets you are missing out on a great deal of customers!
+About 30% of Facebook users only use a mobile device to access it.

 6. Connect Google Services

 The benefit of doing this extra work is almost immediate for having a localized content rank.
 Connect your Google services first, and you are more likely to be able to verify via the Web or a phone call.
 This can save heartache later if you have a lot of remote locations.
 Use a combination of Google Webmaster Tools, Google+, and Google Analytics to ensure your results will satisfy all requirements.